robanc/coreassist-5g-rag/README.md

 ## LLM Evaluation

-Generated responses were evaluated using an automated **LLM-as-a-Judge** approach against a curated evaluation dataset.
+Multiple prompting strategies were evaluated using an LLM-as-a-Judge framework.
+The highest-performing prompt configuration was selected for the final application.

 ### Overall Score